 - Seek support from other people.
 Find ways to get closer to others.
 Call friends, or join a support group or a group involved in your favorite hobby.

 Remember that managing phantom pain can make a big difference in how you feel.
 If one approach doesn't provide relief, try something else rather than give up.

 Learning to live without a limb, especially if you have phantom pain, can be challenging.
 Depression often accompanies pain.
 You may find it helpful to talk to a counselor or therapist.

 An in-person or online support group can put you in touch with others who know what you're going through.
 To find support, ask your doctor for a referral, either to a counselor or to a support group.

-You also can contact the Amputee Coalition at www.amputee-coalition.org for information on its National Peer Network, which can put you in touch with a variety of support services, including its Peer Visitor Program.
-This program can connect you with someone who's been in your place and can talk to you about healing, share his or her experiences and offer advice.
+You can also contact the Amputee Coalition at www.amputee-coalition.org for information on its National Peer Network, which can put you in touch with a variety of support services, including its Peer Visitor Program.
+This program can connect you with someone who's been in your place and can talk to you about healing, share his or her experiences, and offer advice.